TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Globe had 3rd warmest year to date and 5th warmest November on record Arctic and Antarctic sea ice coverage remain at near-record lows AROUND NOAA // Photo story: Rescued seals make it home for the holidays Science is kid's play: Online games for school breaks or anytime at all Whale science on the high seas Can you trust your memory of the snows of Christmases past?
+Enter Search Terms East Coast storm born from ‘bombogenesis’.
+It’s less scary than it sounds.
+AROUND NOAA // Photo story: Rescued seals make it home for the holidays Whale science on the high seas Science is kid's play: Online games for school breaks or anytime at all

 *   About our agency
 *   News and features